-The third act is Christ, represented by the cross, surmounted by the Lion and Lamb.
+The third act is Christ, represented by the cross, surmounted by the Lion and the Lamb.
+Here Advent reaches its focal point.

 Just as something had gone wrong in Paradise, so something went wrong in Israel.
-The nation sank into sin, going the same way as

-Adam.
-The vineyard became ruined.
+The nation broke faith, going the same way as Adam.
+The vineyard became ruined; it had ruined itself.
 Intended to be the solution to the problem, Israel became part of the problem.
 Called to be a holy nation, Israel became indistinguishable from the other nations.
 God finally removed his presence and expelled Israel from the land, just as he had expelled Adam and Eve from the garden.
-But he promised that he would come and save his people through his Messiah, his anointed one.
+But he promised "captive Israel, that mourns in lonely exile," that he would come and save his people, as we remember at Advent.

-Israel expected that this Messiah would be a conquering hero, a lion from the tribe of Judah (Gen 49:9), who would destroy God's enemies, Israel's enemies.
-But when God sent his Messiah, Jesus, the Jewish leaders were scandalized.
-He ate with tax collectors, prostitutes, sinners.
-He healed lepers and pronounced forgiveness of sins, things which could only be done by the priests in the Jerusalem temple.
+God was true to his promise: he did come to his people, but not in the way Israel was expecting.
+They expected a conquering hero, a lion from the tribe of Judah, who would destroy God's enemies, Israel's enemies.
+But God sent his own Son: "the Light of light descendeth from the realms of endless day."
+"The Word became flesh and dwelt among us" (John 1:14).
+"God with man is now residing," "pleased as man with men to dwell."
+He shone light into the world.
+Jesus healed lepers and pronounced forgiveness of sins.
 To those who cried out, "Lord have mercy," he gave mercy.
 The leaders didn't make that cry; they wanted justice not mercy, for they assumed they were in the right and everyone else in the wrong.
 Jesus made a final pilgrimage to Jerusalem and its temple, joining with all Israel.
 Finding the temple to be a den of rebels he cleansed it, an implicit claim to be the king, for the spiritual health of the temple, of God's earthly dwelling-place, was the responsibility of the king, the one appointed by God to tend and care for his kingdom.

 This was too much!
-Saying, "We have no king but Caesar!"
-(John 19:15), the Jewish leaders banded with their supposed enemies, the Romans, to kill Jesus.
+Saying, "We have no king but Caesar" (John 19:15), the Jewish leaders banded with their supposed enemies, the Romans, to kill Jesus, to extinguish this light.
 The Son of God died on the cross as the rest of Israel ate its Passover lambs and remembered its deliverance from Egypt.